-On December 13, 2013, the Department of Defense (DOD) Consolidated Adjudication Facility (CAF) issued a Statement of Reasons (SOR) detailing reasons why DOD adjudicators could not make the preliminary affirmative determination of eligibility for granting a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
+On May 8, 2014, the Department of Defense (DOD) Consolidated Adjudication Facility (CAF) issued a Statement of Reasons (SOR) detailing reasons why DOD adjudicators could not make the preliminary affirmative determination of eligibility for granting a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
 The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines (AGs) implemented by the DOD on September 1, 2006.

-Applicant responded to the SOR (undated) and elected to have his case decided on the basis of the written record.
-Applicant received the Government's File of Relevant Material (FORM) on March 5, 2015, and responded to the FORM in April 2015.
-The case was assigned to me on April 22, 2015.
-In his response, he provided an updated explanation of how he is addressing his debts.
-He provided no attachments to his response.
-Applicant's post-FORM submission was admitted as Item 10.
+Applicant responded to the SOR on August 12, 2014, and elected to have his case decided on the basis of the written record.
+Applicant received the Government's File of Relevant Material (FORM) on March 17, 2015, and did not respond to the FORM.
+The case was assigned to me on May 25, 2015.